prolog-rightpay/rightpay-backend/README.md

 ## Architecture

-`ritepay-node` uses the Node.js package [Express](https://expressjs.com) to power the web server for the API.
+`rightpay-node` uses the Node.js package [Express](https://expressjs.com) to power the web server for the API.

 ## Endpoints
 All API endpoints are suffixed with `/api/v1`.
 For example, reach an endpoint with: `curl localhost:3000/api/v1/ping`.